ashwinvaidya17/DMAS2019_B19/README.md

 4. Each player needs to choose one of the above options.
 Based on the rules the player will win/lose.

-## Blotto-game frontend
+## Blotto-game
-The Blotto game frontend folder contins the code for the simulator.
-The code is available just for reference.
-The executable is available in ```Linux_build.7z```.
-Extract ```Linux_build.7z``` to the folder containing Blotto game backend.
-See instructions for Blotto game backend to run the code.
+Go through the Readme.md in Blotto_game to run the blotto game.